Jamesorthe1/Autogen-mcp-training/README.md

 ## Code Documentation

 This section provides a more detailed look at the key functions and classes within the script.

-### `summarize_via_mcp(text)`

-This function sends text to an external Model Context Protocol (MCP) client for summarization.
-It makes an HTTP POST request to a specified endpoint and returns the summary received from the client.

 ### `load_multimodal_data_from_directory(data_directory)`